serverless/dashboard/docs/product/duration.md

 including the Serverless Console Extension.

-The span chart is based on the start and end times collected from the Open Telemetry trace, plus the recorded Cold Start if one occurred.
+The span chart is based on the start and end times collected from the Open Telemetry Trace, plus the recorded Cold Start if one occurred.
 It does not include Lambda Extension Execution Times and is therefore not \directly related to Billed Duration.

 **When Filtering**